jbrocher/hashnode-articles/fastapi-polls/part-3.md

 ```

 Now everything should be working !
 You can try out your endpoints using the automatic documentation available at `localhost/docs`.
 Create a few questions using [PGAdmin](https://dev.indooroutdoor.io/building-the-poll-app-from-the-django-tutorial-with-fastapi-and-react-2) or a psql client to create a few questions and choices, and try it out !
+Everyting should be working smootlhy, and Swagger should display some information about the reponse form that matches our pydantic *schemas*.

 <center>